Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/gettingstartedmodule5.md

    ![](./media/update05.png)

-In this hands-on lab, you'll leverage Microsoft Sentinel and Microsoft Defender for Cloud to simulate attacks, create custom detections using KQL, and automate incident responses to enhance your organization's security operations.
+In this hands-on lab, you'll utilize Microsoft 365 Defender to onboard devices, manage incidents, and investigate alerts, enabling you to effectively mitigate security threats and enhance your organization's overall security posture.

 ## Support Contact